-The Southern Georgia Regional Commission and the Valdosta-Lowndes Metropolitan Planning Organization undertake regional efforts for bike and pedestrian planning annually.
-These efforts include the development of Regional Plans, project development and the education and promotion of bicycle and pedestrian safety throughout the Region.
+The Southern Georgia Regional Commission and the Valdosta-Lowndes Metropolitan Planning Organization undertake regional efforts for bike and pedestrian planning.
+These efforts include the development of local bicycle and pedestrian plans, assisting local communities with planning, implementing, and operating bicycle and pedestrian infrastructure, and working to improve bicycle and pedestrian safety throughout the Region.
 Through the programs below and others, the SGRC and VLMPO work to encourage biking and walking in the region.

 Read more about Bike and Pedestrian planning in the region...

 |Southern Georgia Regional Bike and Ped Plan||Valdosta-Lowndes Bike and Pedestrian Plan|

 |Douglas Greenway Assessment||Tifton Area Greenway Best Practices Report|